Akure South

 Akure South is a Local Government Area in Ondo State, Nigeria.
 Its headquarters are in the town of Akure.

 It has an area of 331 km^{2} and a population of 353,211 at the 2006 census.

 The postal code of the area is 340.

+Climate

+Akure South has a typical tropical climate marked by substantial rainfall from April to October and a dry season dominated by warm, clearer conditions.
+Humidity and precipitation peak mid-year, while temperatures stay between 21–29 °C annually.

+Economy

+There are various manufacturing enterprises in Akure South, which significantly boosts the local economy.
+Another significant aspect of the region is trade, with daily traffic drawing hundreds of buyers and sellers to markets like the Mojere market and the Tisco Supermarket.
+A variety of hotels, financial institutions, and schools are also located nearby.